jasonaaronwilson/omni-c/README.md

 1. utf8 strings by default (convertible at no cost to C char\* style strings for C and OS inter-op).
-1. language level threads (not necessarily Go lang level cheap though)
+1. language level threads (not necessarily Go lang level cheap though) (Let's hold off on making promises...)
-1. guaranteed self tail calls with the aim of getting tail calls supported in all cases without any performance hit.
+1. guaranteed self tail calls with the aim of getting tail calls supported in all cases without *too* much of a performance hit.
 1. "_" can be used in numeric constants (like ' in C23)
 1. empty arguments lists mean that the function takes zero arguments (like C++ etc.) instead of taking arbitrary arguments, like having